ultrox/tailwind/readme.md

 ## SVG
 - Always export icons as squares `viewBox="0 0 x x"` (easier to size them)
-- use w-x h-x to size them
+- use w-x h-x to size svg icons
 - color control with fill-current & text-COLOR
 - aligning with flex
 * when you want to align text & icons next to them use [flex & item-center](https://youtu.be/0aTRN9CSCY0?t=2320)